 Amy Gutmann

-• Christopher H. Browne Distinguished Professor of Political Science, School of Arts and Sciences
+• Christopher H. Browne Distinguished Professor of Political Science, School of Arts and Sciences and Professor of Communication, Annenberg School for Communication

-First in her family to graduate college, Gutmann has made affordable educational access a top priority, more than doubling the number of students from low-income and first-generation college families at Penn, the largest U.S. university offering all-grant financial aid that meets the full need of undergraduates.
+First in her family to graduate college, Gutmann made affordable educational access a top priority, more than doubling the number of students from low-income and first-generation college families.
+Gutmann led the city’s most powerful economic growth engine and its preeminent academic health care system, Penn Medicine.
+Gutmann created a robust innovation ecosystem with Pennovation Works and the Pennovation Center business incubator and laboratory.

 Appointed in 2009 by President Barack Obama, Gutmann chaired the Presidential Commission for the Study of Bioethical Issues for seven years, publishing 10 reports on major issues including preventing and responding to public health crises.
 Gutmann also is an award-winning author and editor of 17 books, including Democratic Education, The Spirit of Compromise (Princeton University Press, 2012) and Everybody Wants to Go to Heaven but Nobody Wants to Die: Bioethics and the Transformation of Health Care in America (Liveright, 2019) with an Afterword on Pandemic Ethics for the paperback edition.

-Gutmann serves on the Board of Vanguard (since 2006), the Berggruen Institute (since 2014), and the America 250 Semiquincentennial Commission.
-She served as Chair of the Association of American Universities (2014-15); on the Board, Executive Committee, and as Chair of the Liberty Medal Committee of the National Constitution Center (2007-19); and as a member of the Knight Commission on Trust, Media, and Democracy (2017-19).
+Gutmann served on the Board of Vanguard (2006-2022) and the Berggruen Institute (2014-2021).
+She served as Chair of the Association of American Universities (2014-2015); Executive Committee member of the National Constitution Center [2007-2019] and Chair of its Liberty Medal Committee; and member of the Knight Commission on Trust, Media, and Democracy (2017-2019).

-Before Gutmann’s appointment at Penn, she was Provost and Laurance S. Rockefeller University Professor at Princeton University, founding director of the University Center for Human Values, and recipient of the President’s Teaching Award.
+Before Gutmann’s appointment at Penn, she was Provost and Laurance S. Rockefeller University Professor [now emerita] at Princeton University, founding director of the University Center for Human Values, and recipient of the President’s Teaching Award.

 Education